dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 ---
 # required metadata
 title: What is device enrollment | Microsoft Docs
-description: Understand what it means to enroll your device with the Comapny Portal and Microsoft Intune app.
+description: Understand what it means to enroll your device with the Company Portal and Microsoft Intune app.
 keywords:
 author: lenewsad
 ms.author: lanewsad